SimonBlanke/gradient-free-optimizers-documentation/docs/optimizers/powells_method.md

 ## Introduction

 This powell's method implementation works by optimizing each search space dimension at a time with a hill climbing algorithm.
-This works by setting the search space range for all dimensions except one to a single value.
+It works by setting the search space range for all dimensions except one to a single value.
 The hill climbing algorithms searches the best position within this dimension.
-After `iters_p_dim` iterations the next dimension is searched, while the search space range from the previously searched dimension is set to the best position, This way the algorithm finds new best positions one dimension at a time.